The

 And when control is disguised as concern, it's not protection; it's policing.

-That’s exactly what’s happening when we comment on a stranger's body: we treat their body as proof of a moral failure we have diagnosed ourselves.
+That’s exactly what’s happening when we comment on a stranger's body: we treat their body as proof of a moral failure we have assigned to them.

 gossip | ˈɡäsəp |